jcrobak/parquet-python/README.rst

 getting started
 ===============

-parquet-python is available via PyPi and can be installed using:
- `pip install parquet-python`.
-The package includes the `parquet` command for reading python files, e.g.: `parquet test.parquet`.
+parquet-python is available via PyPi and can be installed using `pip install parquet`.
+The package includes the `parquet` command for reading python files, e.g. `parquet test.parquet`.
 See `parquet --help` for full usage.

 Example